syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Axisline.md

 The polar chart axis provides support for customizing the style of the axis line by defining the [AxisLineStyle]()property, as shown in the code snippet below.

+N> The customization of axis lines using the AxisLineStyle property can only be applied to the secondary axis.

 {% tabs %}

 {% highlight xaml %}